adrianbrenton/grade-converter/README.md

 boundaries to a system of even grade boundaries.
 A teacher from the US requested that I make this tool for her.

-In its current form, the app only works on csv files of a very specific layout and ou.
-This layout has been chosen to match the csv files that the teacher needs the app to work onb(deadline was ASAP).
-It is my future goal to make the app accept a wider range of layouts.
-For a full list of intended future improvements, see below.
+This is an ongoing project.
+In its current form, the app only works on csv files of a very specific layout.
+This layout has been chosen to match the csv files that the teacher needs the app to work on (the deadline was ASAP).
+It is my future goal to make the app accept a wider range of spreadsheet layouts and file formats.

 To be bundled with py2app v0.13 (v0.14 has a bug that makes it incompatible with tkinter).

-This is an ongoing project.

-#Future Improvements (TODO)
+#Future Improvements (TODO list)
 - Add installer(s) for distribution.

 - Add more tests.